CapeAnnTechnology/authz-extension-api/README.md

 # Authorization Extension Provisioning Tool

-This sample tool shows how you can provision groups, roles and permissions in the Authorization Extension using the API.
+This sample tool shows how you can provision groups, roles and permissions in the Authorization Extension using the API with a simple node package.

 ## Configuring the Extension